CESNET/eInfra-docs/topics/compute/kubernetes/docs/gitops/container_build/building_containers.md

 For more information please refer to [official documentation](https://docs.gitlab.com/ee/user/packages/container_registry/#use-images-from-the-container-registry).

-## Upload image to custom container registry
+## Upload Image to Custom Container Registry

 Change the options of `docker login` command in `before_script` part of your definition of pipeline (`gitlab-ci.yml`).